4 Essential Lessons You Never Learn In Work From 9-5

 But the positive side is that this speeds up your inner growth process.
 If you look at each challenge as an opportunity to grow, then you’ll get through the hardships much faster, and you’ll gain valuable lessons.

-Haven’t you thought that being an adult means being responsible and almost omniscient when you were little?
+Didn’t you think that being an adult means being responsible and almost omniscient when you were little?
 I certainly have.
 I thought that adults have some secret knowledge of how everything works.
-Until I became adult myself and understood that people are equally lost as when they were teenagers.
+Until I became an adult myself and understood that people are equally lost as when they were teenagers.

 Most of the people don’t like to have responsibility.
 It makes sense for the subconscious mind that avoids being judged and made wrong.
 But if you’re an entrepreneur you’re the only one responsible for what you do.
 If you want to hide from it, you’ll suffocate your business.